-The Department of Planning, Transport and Infrastructure (DPTI) will improve safety for all road users along Findon Road by installing a painted median scheme.
+The Department of Planning, Transport and Infrastructure (DPTI) will improve safety for all road users along Findon Road and Rowells Road by installing a painted median scheme.
 The project has provided safer crossing points for pedestrians, separate traffic, provided sheltered right turn lanes into side roads and reduced the risk of rear end collisions.

-The project will include the following works along Findon Road, between Crittenden Road and Henley Beach Road:
+The project will include the following works along Findon and Rowells roads, between Crittenden Road and Henley Beach Road:

 - Installation of a painted median scheme, including right turn storage lanes

 - Installation of part-time and full-time bike lanes and some lighting upgrades

-Please note that parking times along Findon Road will change as a result of the installation of part time bike lanes.
+Please note that parking times along Findon Road and Rowells Road will change and some parking restrictions will apply.

 Note that in relation to painted islands, road users may drive on or over a single continuous line surrounding a painted island for up to 50 metres: